Camp Sovereignty: Aftermath

 The work of the Black GST group continues throughout the 15 years after Camp Sovereignty, continuing to protest and build upon the events in 2006.
 Organisers and participants of the protests have frequently used Camp Sovereignty as a talking point to discuss their motives and work.
 This event had characterised the work of Indigenous Australian activists and specifically the Black GST group.

-Robbie Thorpe's weekly podcast frequently refer back to Camp Sovereignty and how it has led to his future work as Australian Indigenous activists.
+Robbie Thorpe's weekly podcast frequently refers back to Camp Sovereignty and how it has led to his future work as Australian Indigenous activists.
 These events have shaped the work of popular Indigenous activists such as Marg & Robbie Thorpe, Robert Corowa and Gary Foley making them well known to a wider audience and popular amongst Indigenous activist communities.
 While some within the community have criticised their work including several Elders, the events have been praised by many future activists and Indigenous leaders, referencing Camp Sovereignty as a point of inspiration for their work.
 Indigenous activist and politician Lidia Thorpe accredits the work of Robbie Thorpe including his contributions to Camp Sovereignty to her work in Indigenous representation claiming "Treaty would not be on the table today, if it wasn’t for my Uncle Rob".

 The aftermath of Camp Sovereignty included future protests and sister fires to continue the message of Black GST.
 These events have had clear impacts on Indigenous Australian activism with similar protests at major sporting events drawing clear similarities.
 For example, the more recent Camp Freedom protest was a direct connection to the events of Camp Sovereignty, with a large protest at the 2018 Commonwealth Games on the Gold Coast.
 The protesters used the publicity of the 2018 Commonwealth Games to echo the concerns from Camp Sovereignty and continues to grow as a protest movement despite being shut down in 2006.